-Four Community Liaison Group meetings were held on 28th July 2022, 3rd November 2022, 16th March 2023 and 20th June 2023.
-All of these meetings were held in person at Botany Mill.
+Two Community Liaison Group meetings were held on 23^{rd} November 2023 and 4^{th} April 2024.
+Both of these meetings were held in person at Botany Mill.

-Information relating to the progression of works, future site plans, production performance, site issues, odour strategy, noise investigations and environmental complaints were presented and discussed.
-Updates on the Botany Cogeneration plant were also given.
+Information relating to the progression of works, future site plans, production performance, site issues, odour strategy and environmental complaints were presented and discussed.

-In addition, one Community Update newsletter was distributed to neighbouring residences in August 2022 and five mill tours were offered to local residents in December 2022 and January, February, April and June 2023.
+In addition, three mill tours were offered to local residents in October and November 2023, and June 2024.